|17 Jun 2023||12:00 - 16:30||Cambridge Central Library|

 Convenors: Adil Mian and Jendayi Omowale

-Cambridge Digital Humanities is funding this digitisation workshop, held in collaboration with the Sandbach Tinne Archive, the Digital Library of the Caribbean and the Anti-Colonial Archives Working Group.
+Cambridge Digital Humanities is funding this digitisation workshop, held in collaboration with the Sandbach Tinne Archive and the Anti-Colonial Archives Working Group.
 It aims to democratise access to digital and archiving methods as well as knowledge.

 Global majority and indigenous people often face cultural erasure through material colonialism.
 This workshop aims to equip participants with skills that facilitate dignity and respect for one’s relation to heritage materials by using free/low-cost software and technology that is readily available for minimal standard reconstruction of 3-D objects and digitisation of documents and other 2-D archival material.